 Kenworthy settled on Miley Cyrus, which didn’t help.
 The NBC Olympics Twitter account broadcast his “crush” to the world.
 The pop star gushed on social media about a photo of Kenworthy holding four stray dogs—a rescue effort he had undertaken with the person he was afraid to identify as his boyfriend.
 Kenworthy soon became a celebrity heartthrob in his own right, cool enough to conquer a death-defying sport while cuddling puppies in his spare time.
 And it tore him up inside.
 “I mean, I love Miley Cyrus, she’s great,” Kenworthy says during a late-November interview with TIME.
 “But I just remember feeling very dishonest.”

 It was a feeling he says he never wanted to have again.
 “It made me realize I don’t want to be in the same situation in another Olympics,” he says.
 In October 2015, after winning a fifth straight Association of Freeskiing Professionals overall world title, Kenworthy came out publicly in ESPN the Magazine.
-Now, he is on track to become the first openly gay male athlete to ever compete at the Winter Games, which begin Feb.
-9 in Pyeongchang, South Korea.
+Now, he’s one of the first openly gay male athletes to ever compete at the Winter Games, which began Feb.
+9 in PyeongChang, South Korea.

 The distinction makes Kenworthy an ambassador, and the 26-year-old skier has embraced the role.
 He has since told his story on stages large and small, on TV before millions and over social media to questions from individual fans.
 His public stance has inspired others to come forward.
 In a 2016 article titled “I Am Gus,” a columnist for the Aspen Daily News wrote: “There is one person that bears the most responsibility for motivating me to finally do what is right: Gus Kenworthy.”